 Note: Current TVs max out at 10-bit color, but sending a 12-bit signal helps to allow processing (like white balance adjustments) to be enabled without adding banding.

 Our gradient score is based on the subjective analysis of the visible banding from the gradient test picture.
-The test picture is divided into 24 distinct images and each image is then visually analyzed by one of our staff and given a score depending if there is or not visual banding (this include banding from 8-bit panel).
+The test picture is divided into 24 distinct images and each image is then visually analyzed by one of our staff and given a score depending on if there is visual banding (this includes banding from 8-bit panels).
 The final gradient score is determined from the test result and calculated to give the final gradient rating.
-The maximum rating for an 8-bit TV is 9.0 since a 1.0 point penalty is automatically given to any 8-bit having visible 8-bit gradient banding.
+The maximum rating for an 8-bit TV is 9.0, since a 1.0 point penalty is automatically given to any 8-bit having visible 8-bit gradient banding.